frasermince/evergreen/Output/Muzero.md

 ## What is Muzero?
 Muzero is in the AlphaGo and AlphaZero family of algorithms.
-It adopts the monte carlo tree search (MCTS) approach of the previous algorithms in its family and adds in a learned model of the environment.
+It adopts the Monte Carlo Tree Search (MCTS) approach of the previous algorithms in its family and adds in a learned model of the environment.
 This means it can act in environments where a known model is not present.
-The previous iteration, AlphaZero,  worked specifically with games where we had a known model of the environment.
-So it would work in environments such as chess, shogi, and go.
+The previous iteration, AlphaZero,  did not work in environments without a learned model.
+So it could work in environments such as chess, shogi, and go.
 But something with a less defined dynamics model such as Atari games would not work.
 Muzero removes this limitation.

+## The AlphaGo Algorithm Family
+So what is the AlphaGo family of algorithms?
+In short it was created to finally create a computer program that can beat grand masters at the game of Go.
+Go was long considered to be a game unsolvable by computers.
+Chess itself was very difficult for computers due to the large search space of it's moves.
+In other words for each move for each piece in the game of chess that was a possible future you could search.
+The total search space for the game of chess is quite large.
+The search space for the game of Go is even larger.

+One of it's central characteristics is the utilization of an algorithm called Monte Carlo Tree Search.
+So what is MCTS and why is it so great?

-So to fully grasp Muzero there are a few things we need to understand:
+To fully grasp Muzero there are a few things we need to understand:
 1. Monte Carlo Tree Search
 	1. Action Selection Formula
 	2. Visit count and Q value updates